usnistgov/FIPS201/_Appendix/glossary.md

 military establishments, border crossing entrances).

 Applicant
-: An individual applying for a PIV Card/credential.
+: An individual applying for a _PIV Card_/credential.
 The applicant may be a current or prospective federal hire, a federal employee, or a contractor.[^eligibility]

 Application